AirTechWick/AirTechWick/README.md

 - 👋 Hi, I’m @AirTechWick
-- 👀 I’m interested in web development
+- 👀 I’m interested in frontend development
 - 📫 How to reach me -> Message me on LinkedIn www.linkedin.com/in/erik-rod or email me -> erikrodriguez0912@gmail.com
 <!---
 AirTechWick/AirTechWick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.